List of SAIC vehicles

-This is a list of current and former automobiles produced by Chinese automaker SAIC Motor Corp., Ltd. (abbreviated as SAIC), under its brands of IM, Maxus, MG, Rising, Roewe, Wuling and Baojun.
+This is a list of current and former automobiles produced by Chinese automaker SAIC Motor Corp., Ltd. (abbreviated as SAIC), under its brands of IM, Maxus, MG, Rising, Roewe, Wuling, Huajing and Baojun.

 In light of SAIC's frequent practice of rebadging among its various brands, this list will prioritize showcasing the original models instead of their rebadged ones.

 For SAIC, the brand in cooperation with Huawei under the Harmony Intelligent Mobility Alliance (HIMA), see List of HIMA vehicles.